lenjoseph/langgraph_equity_research/README.md

 4. Industry Researcher - Focuses on forecasted headwinds / tailwinds relative to the industry of the stock
 5. Headline Researcher - Focuses on recent (within the last month) headlines about the stock
 6. Sentiment Aggregator - Compiles overall stock sentiment based on aggregate findings of research specialist agents
+7. Sentiment Evaluator - Evaluates the aggregated sentiment for compliance with target criteria